vivek369-ui/Selenium/README.md

 				17. @Test(groups = {"group1"})
 				Purpose: Categorizes test methods into groups.
 				Usage: Facilitates running specific groups of tests, which is helpful in large test suites for targeted testing.
-	    1  @Test :
-		     - NG execute test case base on Alphabetical order for controling the execution of test case we have to set priority using  @Test(priority=1)
-		     - if multiple method have same priority then it again cosider based on Alphabetical order
-		     - if we not mention any Annotation to method, that perticular method not executed other methods run properly
-		     - defalut priority of test method is 0 (if we provied priority to  methods and one method not having priority)

 ------------------------------------------------ Assertion TestNG------------------------------------